XenitAB/xenitab.github.io/docs/xks/developer-guide/ci.md

 ## Horusec

 A CLI tool to scan your application code for security issues that is disabled by default.

-To enable in your CI pipeline
+### To enable Hoursec in your CI pipeline

-Before enabling horusec in your CI pipeline you should configure what issues your CI pipeline should catch.
+Before enabling Horusec in your CI pipeline you should configure what issues your CI pipeline should catch.

 ```shell
 horusec generate
 ```

-It will generate a file called: horusec-config.json, in this file you can configure everything horusec should scan and report.
+It will generate a file called `horusec-config.json`, in this file you can configure everything Horusec should scan and report.

-You can find more horusec config [flags here](https://horusec.io/docs/cli/resources/#global-flags).
+You can find more [Horusec config flags here](https://horusec.io/docs/cli/resources/#global-flags).

 **Key config values:**

 - horusecCliSeveritiesToIgnore: What severities do you want to show?
 - horusecCliFilesOrPathsToIgnore: What paths do you want to ignore

-To save time it's easy to run horusec locally:
+To save time it's easy to run Horusec locally:

 ```shell
 horusec start -p .